 Understanding TFL Injury, and Identifying Symptoms and Suitable Treatments Made Available

 Tensor fascia latae, also known as TFL is found on the outside of the hip running down up to the knee.
 It is a small muscle that stabilises the hip and pelvis.
 An injury to the TFL is due to a tear or strain in the muscle.
-TFL tear or strain has been experienced by many runners, this is because the TFL is used greatly as it provides pelvic stability with dominate one-sided bearing of weight.
-In order for pain relief, one must discontinue any activities, such as running, that worsens the tenderness.
-This can be resolved with exercises which will strengthen and stretch the muscle optimally.
-The following gluten strengthening exercises are designed to improve the strength of the gluten muscles, while minimising the activation of TFL.
+TFL tear or strain has been experienced by many runners, this is because the TFL is used greatly as it provides pelvic stability with the dominant one-sided bearing of weight.
+In order for pain relief, one must discontinue any activities, such as running, that worsen the tenderness.
+This can be resolved with exercises that will strengthen and stretch the muscle optimally.
+The following gluten strengthening exercises are designed to improve the strength of the gluten muscles while minimising the activation of TFL.

 Knowing the most common TFL tear symptoms is crucial before proceeding with conventional treatment procedures.
 The severity of a person’s symptoms determines how long it takes to heal TFL and what strengthening approaches to employ.

 Symptoms of TFL include:

 - Pain down the outer and in the outer hip

 - Pain when lying on the affected hip

 Individuals witnessing TFL strain symptoms can benefit from appropriate flexibility exercise routines and adequate rest.